coderpair/wb/README.md

-# WBO
+# WB

-WBO is an online collaborative whiteboard that allows many users to draw simultaneously on a large virtual board.
+WB is an online collaborative whiteboard focusing primarily on the needs of online teachers/students.

-The board is updated in real time for all connected users, and its state is always persisted.
-It can be used for many different purposes, including art, entertainment, design, teaching.
+This board is an extension of the [lovasoa/whitebophir](https://github.com/lovasoa/whitebophir) project.

-A demonstration server is available at [wbo.ophir.dev](https://wbo.ophir.dev)
+A demonstration server is available at [lcfprep.com/wb/wb.html](https://lcfprep.com/wb/wb.html)

 ## Screenshots